mark-watson/Clojure-AI-Book/manuscript/openai.md

 {linenos=off}
 ~~~~~~~~
-export OPENAI_KEY=sa-hdffds7&dhdhsdgffd
+export OPENAI_API_KEY=sa-hdffds7&dhdhsdgffd
 ~~~~~~~~

 to your **.profile** or other shell resource file.
 Here the API token "sa-hdffds7&dhdhsdgffd" is made up - that is not my API token.

 When experimenting with OpenAI APIs it is often start by using the **curl** utility.
-An example **curl** command line call to the beta OpenAI APIs is:
+An example **curl** command line call to the beta OpenAI APIs is (note: this CURL example uses an earlier API):

 {lang="bash",linenos=on}
 ~~~~~~~~